AssafRab/CVc/README.md

-# CVc
-CV for correlated data
+This repository related to the paper 'Cross-validation for correlated data' Rabinowicz and Rosset.
+The repository contains simiulation code and real data example code.
+Also, it contains the Black Friday dataset.